Basics Of Court Forms And Filings

 - Complete one section of the form at a time.
 If you have questions about a particular section or question, leave it blank until you can get your question answered.

-- Make copies of your completed forms, and keep those clean copies in a safe place for your records.
+- Keep a copy of everything that you file with Court.
 Organizing your copies by date of the document will help you find documents quickly.
 Take your entire document file with you every time you go to the courthouse.

-- Make sure all copies have print on only one side of the paper.
-The court only accepts single-sided copies.
-Making double-sided copies can result in future copying mistakes.
+- The court only accepts single-sided copies.
+Make sure all copies have print on only one side of the paper.

 Creating Your Own Legal Documents

 Fill-in-the-blank legal forms are typically created to address common situations that courts and judges see over and over.
 But your case – and most every case, in fact – is undoubtedly unique in some ways.
 So there may not be a ready made form that addresses the needs of your case.
 If you cannot find the pre-printed, fill-in-the-blank form you need, you will have to create the legal document yourself.